 Yes, it is true that everyone is taken care of by the Almighty Lord, and that even an ant that crawls is given what it needs.
 But it is said that in the case of ordinary individuals, the protection is granted through a series of operations.
-Their karmic bodies are associated with the Supreme Being in a very indirect manner, whereas direct action is different from indirect help given through accessories, agents, lesser gods, or through the fructification of karma.
+Their karmic bodies are associated with the Supreme Being in a very indirect manner, whereas direct action is different from indirect help that is given through accessories, agents, lesser gods, or through the fructification of karma.
 In the case of those who are perfectly united with God—like saints Tukaram, Jnanadev, Ekanath and others—God does not merely provide what they need; He becomes a kind of servant, as it were, of these bhaktas.

 “My husband?
 I am very glad.
 What is the matter with you?”

-“He was very angry with me because I was a little late, so he tore my tongue.”
+“He was very angry with me because I was a little late, so he tore my tongue,” replied the boy.

-She said, “This is a horrible man!
+“This is a horrible man!
 What kind of person is he?
-You are a servant, you brought the rations, and he had the cruelty to tear your tongue?”
+You are a servant, you brought the rations, and he has the cruelty to tear your tongue?”
 As she was saying this, the boy vanished.

 When the Brahmin came back, his wife said to him, “What has happened to you?
 You are a fool.
 Are you out of your mind?
 You tore the tongue of the boy who brought the rations which you sent.”

 “I didn’t send any rations,” he said.
-“I didn’t tear the tongue of any boy.
+“I didn’t tear the tongue of anybody.
 Where are the rations?”